kalkin/xmpp-centos-playbook/README.md

 server.

 ### Target Auditory
-Users with some basic knowledge of managing linux systems
+Users with some basic knowledge of managing Linux systems

 ### Purpose of this project
-We want to promote standartized, free and open source communication platforms to be hosted by anyone.
+We want to promote standardized, free and open source communication platforms to be hosted by anyone.

 ## Requirements